OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

     return returnValue;
     ```

-Fallback auth will use the MSAL library to sign in the user.
+Fallback authentication will use the MSAL library to sign in the user.
 The add-in itself is an SPA, and uses an SPA app registration to access the middle-tier server.

 1. In the `switchToFallbackAuth` function, replace `TODO 11` with the following code.
 About this code, note: